-Zcash, the privacy-focused cryptocurrency has received a lot of attention and quickly established itself as one of the main cryptocurrencies on the scene due to its zero knowledge technology.
+Zcash, the privacy-focused cryptocurrency, received a lot of attention and quickly established itself as a top cryptoasset on the scene due to its zero knowledge technology.
 Unlike most cryptocurrencies, Zcash did not organize an ICO campaign to gather funds to develop the platform.

-Instead, private investors funded the development of the platform.
-These investors and the development team were rewarded for their work with a 10% tax on the total supply of Zcash (20% of the block reward for the first four years).
+Instead, private investors funded its development.
+These investors and the development team were rewarded for their work with a 10% tax on the total supply of Zcash (20% of the block reward for the first four

-However, so were not to please to hear this and, given the open source nature of cryptocurrencies, forked the project and removed this tax which is known as “founder’s reward”.
-This cryptocurrency is known as Zclassic, a reference to Bitcoin Classic and Ethereum Classic.
+Some however, were not so satisfied with this arrangement, and, given the open source nature of cryptocurrencies, forked the project and removed this tax - known as the “founder’s reward."
+This cryptocurrency is known as Zclassic, a reference reference to Bitcoin Classic and Ethereum Classic.
 Zclassic has gained some traction over time, especially when it comes to mining.

-Today, we’re going to show you how to mine Zclassic with your CPU and GPU.
-We’re using a Windows 10 computer and an AMD graphic card.
+Here we show you how to mine Zclassic with your CPU and GPU.
+We’re using a Windows 10 computer and an AMD graphics card.

 First thing’s first, we’ll need a wallet.